tombenke/giri/README.md

 This is an umbrella project.

 It contains only the main specification and supporting materials, under the docs folder.
-Visit the [wiki pages](https://github.com/tombenke/giri/wiki) for furher information.
+Visit the [wiki pages](https://github.com/tombenke/giri/wiki) for furher information, or read the [giri overview](https://cdn.rawgit.com/tombenke/giri/master/docs/giri.svg) presentation.

 Also see the following repositories: